Article I. Overview of the Continuing Education Program

 Section 3.02 The Reporting Profession, the Law, and the Courts

-- NCRA Certification Training (Realtime Systems Administrator Workshop, CLVS Workshop, Trial Presentation Workshop, etc.)
+- NCRA certification training (Realtime Systems Administrator Workshop, Certified Legal Video Specialist Seminar, Trial Presentation Workshop, etc.)

 Section 3.03 Medicine and Medical Terminology7